rdejager/WoW_FFXIV_UI/README.md

 **oUF_KarUI INFO!!**

-oUF_KarUI will have some elements disabled till the full UI elements are complete.

-For now only player and target are working.
-Rest will follow.
-And oUF_KarUI will change with that.
 If you already installed the UI but only want the updated oUF_KarUI LUA edit.
 See below

 Rightclick, save as.
 Then copy over the original in the Interface/Addons/oUF_KarUI folder https://github.com/rdejager/WoW_FFXIV_UI/blob/main/Interface/AddOns/oUF_KarUI/ouf_karui.lua

-Current party frames are the 5 man raid frame layout just above the player unit frame.

 **Credits!!*